EmilProgramer22/IsEven/README.md

 # A really simple "Is Even" app.
 It works like this: type in a number and it shows if an number is even!
-I have an the code here:
+I even have the code here:
 ```
 # First we define the numbers.
 In this case it's a not even number.